ManiSankarNandiraju/Split-webapp-local-dev/README.md

-This is Splitwise Web application in development.
+This is a Splitwise Web application , which in development.
 Using React, Node and Mongo DB.